-Based upon an offering price of \$6.60 per share, we estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$31.9 million, after deducting the advisor's fee and estimated offering expenses.
+Based upon an offering price of \$7.00 per share, we estimate that the net proceeds we will receive from the sale of shares of our common stock in this offering will be approximately \$35.0 million, after deducting the placement agents' fee and estimated offering expenses payable by us.
 We will retain broad discretion over the use of the net proceeds from the sale of our common stock offered hereby.
 We currently intend to use the net proceeds from the sale of our common stock in this offering primarily for:

-- research and development, including clinical trials for our product candidates; and - · working capital and other general corporate purposes.
+- · research and development, including clinical trials for our drug candidates; and - · working capital and other general corporate purposes.